 The Amistad Research Center holds resources relevant to Southern black education culture that may be of interest to education patrons.
+Their collections include materials relevant to the lives of marginalized groups, notably women of color and lesbians.

 The Howard-Tilton Memorial Library is one of 14 members of a cooperative consortium of southern research libraries called KUDZU, which includes a shared online catalog.
 Loan requests through this system receive priority processing and expedited two-day delivery.